drwpjohnson/IHOP-release/README.md

 | 8 | `python check_consistency.py` | re-derives every headline number from the artefact that owns it and greps the tree for superseded values asserted as current |

 `Records/` documents each step's method, the decisions behind it, and the numbers it is expected to reproduce.

+### Applying the model to other data

+This is a reproducer chain, not a packaged model with a single entry point.
+The engine lives inside the fitting loop of `unfav_master_fit.py`, which reads the tidy CSV format described in `Records/data_inventory.md` (one row per BTEC or RP point, with column metadata).
+To fit IHOP to other column experiments, either write your data into that format or adapt the loader at the top of `unfav_master_fit.py`; the data conventions that matter — replicate handling, the RP-branch window, C₀ normalisation, the plateau and tail definitions — are documented in `Records/` and in the script docstrings, and should be read before changing them.
+Forward simulation with fixed parameters is the same engine without the optimiser; `HYDEQ/hydrus_targets.py` shows the pattern.

 ### Two things to know before running